#

 Deep Storage Backup

-Data persisted into the Deep Storage volume is essential for the recovery of engine state.
-Therefore, it is necessary to consider strategies to manage potential disaster scenarios:
+Command logs and snapshots persisted into the Deep Storage volume can allow recovery of engine state in a disaster scenario.
+Therefore, it is recommended to consider strategies to ensure this data is preserved:

 - Consider the implementation of backups of Deep Storage volumes